termly/apidocs/endpoints/websites_put.md

 An error response is detailed in [error object](../error_object.md#delete-PUT-put-error-object)

-If the entire request is in error or invalid, the result JSON will be [error object](../error_object.md#universal-errors)
+If the entire request is in error or invalid, the result JSON will be [request error object](../request_errors.md)

 # Example 1